What is the thyroid gland?

 Are there any specific tests for hypothyroidism?

 Total T4 (thyroxine).
-T4 circulates in the blood in two forms; one form of the hormone is bound, or attached to proteins in the blood, while the other form circulates freely within the blood stream.
+T4 circulates in the blood in two forms: one form is bound, or attached, to proteins in the blood, while the other form circulates freely within the bloodstream.
 Total T4 measures both forms of the hormone in a blood sample.
 If the total T4 concentration is well within the normal range, then your dog is not hypothyroid.
 If the total T4 concentration is at the low end or below the normal range, and your dog has supportive clinical signs, then hypothyroidism is likely.
-Unfortunately, there are conditions other than hypothyroidism that may cause the total T4 value to be reduced.
-These conditions include the presence of another illness or the administration of some drugs, such as anti-inflammatory medications.
+Unfortunately, there are conditions other than hypothyroidism that may cause the total T4 value to be reduced, including the presence of another illness or the administration of some drugs, such as anti-inflammatory medications.
+Certain breeds such as sight hounds may naturally have low-normal T4 levels.
 Your veterinarian may be able to measure total T4 levels in the veterinary office.

 Are there other uses for the measurement of total T4?